021 – Houkousei – Theorising the Temporal Aspect of Ikigai or Life Worth Living

 Desire for a bright future

-Shintaro thinks of it as a good connection to what he’s trying to propose, but he also pointed out the difference between his work and Kamiya’s.
-He says that Kamiya’s work focused on people who experienced traumatic events, that they can have this sense of ikigai as long as they have this idea that their life can turn positive; however, his study focuses on students, who have not necessarily experienced those stressful events and therefore probably experience a different connection between their current and future lives.
+Shintaro thinks of it as a good connection to what he’s trying to propose, but he also pointed out the difference between his work and Kamiya’s: Kamiya’s work focused on people who experienced traumatic events, that they can have this sense of ikigai as long as they have this idea that their life can turn positive; however, his study focuses on students, who have not necessarily experienced those stressful events and therefore probably experience a different connection between their current and future lives.

 Sense of control